qrohlf/lightpack/client/README.md

 ### TODO: Polish up the PackEditor

+- implement re-ordering of items
+- implement add item (with tab-to-add support!)
+- edit pack name
-- description display (and fix LP description import)
+- description display + edit (and fix LP description import)
 - allow the user to change weight display on a per-type basis
 - replace all instances of a weight unit string (e.g. 'oz') with a WeightUnitsSelect
-- implement re-ordering of items
-- implement add item (with tab-to-add support!)
 - implement re-ordering of sections
 - implement add section
 - tooltips (for stuff like worn/consumable/base)